 This kind of bullying is common and it is difficult for the supplier not to comply.
 Because of the duopoly's huge share of the Australian market, suppliers would not be able to find a sale for their products.
 They own 19% of all fuel retail outlets but are responsible for 67% of fuel sales in Australia.
 This is effectively causing the other 81% of service stations to rely more heavily on the sale of products other than fuel.
 Smaller servo owners, just like the mom and dad corner stores, are being forces to close their doors.

-with an agenda to cripple the competition.
+They are pushing hard to stock their shelves with "home-brand" products, with an agenda to cripple the competition.
 Known brands are slowly disappearing from the supermarket shelves.
 This brings us to another sneaky loophole in the labelling laws to hoodwink the public.
 To use "Made in Australia" without any further qualification, manufacturers must meet a test that shows that at least 50 per cent of the value of the goods being created in Australia, including the packaging.

+Often, the cost of the can/packet is more than the cost of the food.
 The packaging is made in Australia - the food, the stuff you're wanting to get hold of, comes from an undisclosed overseas country.While Australians are supporting these brutes, believing they are making wise buying decisions, the long term outcome is likely to sting.
 As Coles and Woolworths slowly grow and 'acquire', as the result of the money Aussies are spending with them, the competition will disappear.
 Once there is no competition… what do you think will happen to the prices then?

 We have posted a few clips from a variety of current affairs programs that may help you demonstrate the truth, on our front page.
 CLICK HERE to take a look.